Vacheprime/xmlcoms/README.md

 ## Prepended strings meaning
-This is to make the reading of RFC 6120 easier by having these prepended streams available while developing :
+This is to make the reading of RFC 6120 easier by having these prepended strings available while developing :

 - C: = a client
 - E: = any XMPP entity